-“Blog” is short for “weblog”, which refers to a log of events that is kept online.
+“Blog” is short for “weblog,” which refers to a log of events kept online.
 Over time, “blog” has become the go-to term for online articles presented in a reverse-chronological or diary format.
-Entries are called “posts” and they are shown so that the latest post is found at the top of the page.
+Entries are called “posts.”
+They are shown so that the latest post is found at the top of the page.

 Now that you know the terminology, your next thought may be why people may use a blog.
 As it happens, there are multiple uses for a blog.

 Blogs are generally split into two categories – personal and business.
 While both serve the same broad purpose, to keep their readers up to date, the subject matter differs widely.
 The primary purpose of a great many blogs – both personal and business – is to generate revenue.

 Personal blogs almost exclusively contain posts that are relevant to the blogger writing them.
 While some personal blogs have more than one author, most of them are made up of posts written by a single blogger.

 Business or Commercial Blogs

 Business or commercial blogs are just what the name implies.
 Generally, the posts are all related to a business and the products or services that said business offers.